IRS Relief for First-Time Penalty Abatement & Reasonable Cause Penalty Abatement

 - The inability to Pay Tax is not a reasonable cause.
 However, there are other tax relief options to consider when you cannot pay, such as applying for Currently Not Collectible status or possibly a form of Offer-In-Compromise or a Partial Pay Installment Plan.

 - Misunderstanding Tax Law is not a valid reason for filing your tax returns or paying taxes late.

-- Mistakes – you are expected to catch errors on tax returns reasonably.
-However, there may be a plausible argument if you reasonably attempt to comply with the tax law.
+- Mistakes – You are expected to catch errors on tax returns reasonably.
+However, if you reasonably attempt to comply with the tax law, there may be a plausible argument.